wurstscript/WurstScript/manual.md

 ## Variables

 Global (local) variables can be declared anywhere in a package (function).
-A constant value may be declared using the _let_ keyword.
+A constant value may be declared using the _let_ or the _constant_ keyword, as seen below.
 Variables are declared by using the _var_ keyword or writing the type of the variable before its name.
 Remember that functionnames have to start with a lowercase letter.

 	// declaring a constant - the type is inferred from the initial expression let x = 5
+	// The same but with explicit type constant real x = 5
 	// declaring a variable - the inferring works the same as 'let', but the value cn be changed var y = 5
 	// declaring a variable with explicit type